What does the law say about electric bicycles?

 - Mandatory marking : Since January 2021, all new and used bicycles must be marked with an identification number to prevent theft.
 This marking must be carried out by the seller and recorded in a national file;

-- Evaluate the components and build quality : Finally, the materials used for the frame, wheels, and other components should be durable and high quality.
-Good suspension and tires adapted to different types of terrain can further improve safety and comfort.
+- Evaluate components and build quality : Finally, the materials used for the frame, wheels, and other components should be durable and of high quality.
+Good suspension and tires suited to different terrain types can further improve safety and comfort.

-If you're wondering why the Anod Hybrid is an example of compliance , here's what you need to know on the subject:
+If you're wondering why the Anod Hybrid is an example of compliance , here's what you need to know about it:

-- Motor compliance : Anod bikes are equipped with 250 watt motors, respecting the power limitation imposed by law.
+- Motor Compliance : Anod bikes are equipped with 250-watt motors, complying with the power limit imposed by law.
 The electric assistance cuts off at 25 km/h, in accordance with regulations;

 - Complete equipment : Each Anod bike is equipped with front and rear lights, reflectors, a bell and high-performance brakes, for optimal use day and night.

-- Secure batteries : The batteries used by Anod comply with European safety standards, guaranteeing use without risk of overheating or fire;
+- Safe batteries : The batteries used by Anod comply with European safety standards, guaranteeing use without risk of overheating or fire;

 - Marking and traceability : Anod ensures that each bicycle is marked with a unique identification number and registered, in accordance with legislation to prevent theft;